Is your baby or toddler waking really frequently at night?

 Secondly: there is good news!

-Once you know what’s causing your little one’s wakefulness, it’s usually possible (with a few tweaks / changes) to get to a place where they’re sleeping for longer stretches – and everyone can have more restful nights!
+Once you know what’s causing your little one’s wakefulness, it’s usually possible (with a few tweaks or changes) to get to a place where they’re sleeping for longer stretches – and everyone can have more restful nights!
 Zero sleep training required.
-This is what I help parents with every day in my 5 Day Baby Sleep Mini-Course, and my flagship program: Baby Sleep Revolution™.
+This is what I help parents with every day!

 Okay, so let’s get into it and take a look at…

-Many parents find that their little one more wakeful when they’re unwell.
+Many parents find that their little one is more wakeful when they’re unwell.
 And that’s simply because many illnesses cause pain or discomfort which can make it hard for little ones to sleep soundly.
-And if your little one is breastfed, they may also want to feed more frequently at night for comfort/pain relief and to dose up on antibodies too.
+If your little one is breastfed, you might find they also want to feed more frequently at night for comfort/pain relief and to dose up on antibodies too.

 So if your baby or toddler suddenly becomes more wakeful, definitely keep an eye out for signs of illness – sometimes it can take a day or two for symptoms to become visible to parents or caregivers.

-The good news is that sleep usually improves again once a little one is feeling better – so if this is the cause of the wakefulness, hopefully it won’t be for too long,
+The good news is that sleep usually improves again pretty quickly once a little one is feeling better – so if this is the cause of the wakefulness, hopefully it won’t be for too long!

-Health conditions can disrupt sleep either because they cause pain or discomfort, or because they interrupt systems in the body or brain.
+Health conditions may disrupt sleep either because they cause pain or discomfort, or because they affect functions in the body or brain.

-Some of the more common health conditions that have been found to be associated with increased wakefulness include: food allergies [1], atopic dermatitis (eczema) [2], feeding issues that can prevent baby from feeding to full satiation [3], sleep disordered breathing (including sleep apnea), iron deficiency anemia (IDA) [4], gastroesophageal reflux disease (GERD) [5] and some neurodiverse conditions [7], [8], [9].
+Some of the more common health conditions that have been found to be associated with increased wakefulness include: food allergies [1], atopic dermatitis (eczema) [2], feeding issues that can prevent baby from feeding to full satiation [3], sleep disordered breathing (including sleep apnea), iron deficiency anaemia (IDA) [4], gastroesophageal reflux disease (GERD) [5] and some neurodiverse diagnoses – e.g. autism and ADHD [6-9].

 If you don’t have any specific concerns about health or development, it may still be worth having a review with your healthcare provider, even if just to rule them out for peace of mind.

-I’m not a huge fan of the term ‘separation anxiety’ because it’s actually 100% normal for babies to need to sleep close to their parent or caregiver, AND 100% normal for them to become stressed if that need is not met.
+I’m not a huge fan of the term ‘separation anxiety’ (even though it’s an official, scientific term) because it’s actually 100% normal for babies to need to be close to their parent or caregiver, AND 100% normal for them to become stressed if that need is not met.

-It’s really only been in the last century or two – and mostly in Western (especially English-speaking) cultures – where it has become more common for babies and children to sleep separately from their parents/caregiver, often in their own nursery / bedroom.
+It’s really only been in the last 100 – 200 years – and mostly in Western (especially English-speaking) cultures – where it has become more common for babies and children to sleep separately from their parents/caregiver, often in their own nursery / bedroom.

 A stressful event or period in your little one’s life can also affect sleep.